 Tax authorities are examining certain of our U.S. and non-U.S. tax returns and have or may propose tax deficiencies, including penalties and interest.
 Because of the inherent uncertainties involved in settlement initiatives and court and tax proceedings, we cannot guarantee that these tax matters will be resolved in our favor, and therefore our potential exposure, if any, is also uncertain.
 In 2011 and 2012 we received notices of re-assessment from the Canadian federal and provincial tax authorities related to the years 2002 through 2004.
 We objected to the re-assessments and believed the position was without merit.
 Accordingly, we appealed the re-assessments and in connection with such appeal we were required to post letters of credit aggregating Cdn. \$7.9 million (see Note 9).
-In the second quarter of 2014, the Appeals Division of the Canadian Revenue Authority ruled in our favor and reversed in their entirety such notices of re-assessment.
-As a result, we recognized a non-cash income tax benefit of \$3.0 million related to the release of a portion of our reserve for uncertain tax positions in the second quarter of 2014 related to the completion of this Canadian income tax audit.
-In addition, the related letters of credit have been cancelled (see Note 9).
-Also during the second quarter of 2014, we recognized a non-cash income tax benefit of \$3.1 million related to the release of a portion of our reserve for uncertain tax positions in conjunction with the completion of an audit of our U.S. income tax return for 2009.
+In 2014, the Appeals Division of the Canadian Revenue Authority ruled in our favor and reversed in their entirety such notices of re-assessment.
+As a result, we recognized a non-cash income tax benefit of \$3.0 million related to the release of a portion of our reserve for uncertain tax positions in 2014 related to the completion of this Canadian income tax audit.
+In addition, the related letters of credit have been cancelled.
+Also during 2014, we recognized a non-cash income tax benefit of \$3.1 million related to the release of a portion of our reserve for uncertain tax positions in conjunction with the completion of an audit of our U.S. income tax return for 2009.
 We believe we have adequate accruals for additional taxes and related interest expense which could ultimately result from tax examinations.
 We believe the ultimate disposition of tax examinations should not have a material adverse effect on our consolidated financial position, results of operations or liquidity.

 We accrue interest and penalties on our uncertain tax positions as a component of our provision for income taxes.
-The amount of interest and penalties we accrued during 2012, 2013 and 2014 was not material, and at December 31, 2012, 2013 and 2014, we had \$3.4 million, \$3.7 million and \$2.8 million, respectively, accrued for interest and penalties for our uncertain tax positions.
+The amount of interest and penalties we accrued during 2013, 2014 and 2015 was not material, and at December 31, 2013, 2014 and 2015, we had \$3.7 million, \$2.8 million and \$2.3 million, respectively, accrued for interest and penalties for our uncertain tax positions.

-The following table shows the changes in the amount of our uncertain tax positions (exclusive of the effect of interest and penalties discussed above) during 2012, 2013 and 2014:
+The following table shows the changes in the amount of our uncertain tax positions (exclusive of the effect of interest and penalties discussed above) during 2013, 2014 and 2015:

-Years ended December 31, 2 2012 2013 2014 (In r nillions) Changes in unrecognized tax benefits: Unrecognized tax benefits at beginning of year \$ 8.8 \$ 13.0 \$ 15.9 Net increase (decrease): Tax positions taken in prior periods (.2) (.3) (5.4) Tax positions taken in current period 4.3 3.9 1.1 Settlements with taxing authorities - cash paid (.1) - - Lapse due to applicable statute of limitations (.1) - - Change in currency exchange rates .3 (.7) (1.2) Unrecognized tax benefits at end of year \$ 13.0 \$ 15.9 \$ 10.4
+Years ended December 31, 2013 2014 2015 (Iı n millions) Changes in unrecognized tax benefits: Unrecognized tax benefits at beginning of year \$ 13.0 \$ 15.9 \$ 10.4 Net increase (decrease): Tax positions taken in prior periods (.3) (5.4) (.3) Tax positions taken in current period 3.9 1.1 1.1 Lapse due to applicable statute of limitations - - (.2) Change in currency exchange rates (.7) (1.2) (1.3) Unrecognized tax benefits at end of year \$ 15.9 \$ 10.4 9.7

-If our uncertain tax positions were recognized, a benefit of \$16.4 million, \$15.1 million and \$8.8 million would affect our effective income tax rates for 2012, 2013 and 2014 respectively.
-At December 31, 2014, we currently estimate that our unrecognized tax benefits will not change materially during the next twelve months related to our prior year returns.
+If our uncertain tax positions were recognized, a benefit of \$15.1 million, \$8.8 million and \$7.8 million would affect our effective income tax rates for 2013, 2014 and 2015 respectively.
+At December 31, 2015, we currently estimate that our unrecognized tax benefits will not change materially during the next twelve months related to our prior year returns.